aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 ### Setup
 Don't worry.
 All the resources in the architecture is ready for you to deploy in a CloudFormation template.
 Please follow the [link](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/template) to create a new stack with [the template](./cloudformation/human_approval.yaml) in the CloudFormation console.
 This time, you would need to provide the following parameters:
 - ContainerImage: the URI of the container image we used for SageMaker Training and Processing in a form of `{account-id}.dkr.ecr.{region}.amazonaws.com/r-fable-trip-forecasting:latest`.
-You can get it in ECR console, or the `image` variable from the script [sagemaker_training.r](./sagemaker_training.r) in RStudio IDE.
+You can get it in ECR console, or the `image` variable from the script [sagemaker_training.r](./sagemaker_training.r) in the RStudio IDE.
 - Email: an email address that will be used to send and receive the evaluation report sent by Amazon SES.
 Note that you will receive a verification email during the CloudFormation stack creation.
 You need to verify it before receiving emails from the workflow.
 - SageMakerExecutionRoleArn: the IAM role ARN `role` that we use in SageMaker Training and Processing jobs in [sagemaker_training.r](./sagemaker_training.r).
 - s3Bucket: A S3 bucket where we are going to save the output and setup the Amazon EventBridge trigger.
 You can use the `bucket` defined in [sagemaker_training.r](./sagemaker_training.r).